A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: ADAPTIVE COMPLIANCE ALGORITHM BASED ON REINFORCEMENT LEARNING

 \subsection{Workflow of Symmetric Bi-manual Manipulation}

-The main issue for symmetric bi-manual manipulation is controlling the interaction force between end-effectors and the object.
-Through force control, the object can follow the desired motion and satisfy the closed-chain constraints.
-The algorithm must also consider external force control to prevent violent collisions between the object and the environment.
 In this paper, we extend the double-loop impedance method proposed in \cite{4639601} and adapt it to symmetric bi-manual manipulation.
-The manipulation workflow is illustrated in Fig. \ref{Framework}(a).

-The workflow of symmetric bi-manual manipulation comprises three parts.
-The motion planning model generates the object's desired trajectory, denoted as $X_{d}^o$.
-Next, the outer impedance adjusts the object's position to minimize the external force, denoted as $F_{env}$, which the environment exerts on the object.
+The manipulation workflow is illustrated in Fig. \ref{Framework}, which comprises three parts.
+After the motion planning model generates the object's desired trajectory, denoted as $X_{d}^o$, the outer impedance adjusts the object's position to minimize the external force, denoted as $F_{env}$, which the environment exerts on the object.
 The second-order impedance model can be rewritten as Eq. \ref{eq8} for the outer impedance.

 where $X_{e}^o=X_o-X_{d}^o$ is the adjustment to the object's desired trajectory $X_{d}^o$.
+After obtaining $X_e^o$ through Eq. \ref{eq8}, we can compute the compliant object trajectory $X_o$ by adding $X_e^o$ and $X_d^o$.
 The complaint desired trajectory $X_o$ decreases the interactive environmental force.

 The second part pertains to the dual-arm closed-chain kinematics and dynamics model.
-This part calculates the desired trajectory $X_{d}^i$ and the desired force $F_{d}^i$ of the manipulator according to Eq.\ref{eq1} and Eq. \ref{eq4}, respectively.
+This part calculates the desired trajectory $X_{d}^i$ and the desired force $F_{d}^i$ of the manipulator according to Eq. \ref{eq1} and Eq. \ref{eq4}, respectively.

 Once $X_{d}^i$ and $F_{d}^i$ are calculated, the inner impedance and single-arm control are implemented to drive the motion of manipulators.
 The inner loop's second-order impedance model is formulated as: